maxpolaczuk/player_performance/Player_form (1).md

 RNN's are time-dependent (sequential) neural networks which are used for forecasting a series of outcomes given some sequential input data.
 This sounds quite technical, but lets go through our particular problem and see how a standard RNN works and how it would try and solve it.
 After this we will discuss the advantages of LSTM over RNN.

-In its existence a RNN knows 3 things:
+In its existence a RNN 'knows' 3 things:

-* The input data
+*1: The input data
-* What it is trying to optimize
+*2: What it is trying to optimize
-* That it is an RNN (it's architecture).
+*3: That it is an RNN (it's architecture)

-Using these three things it gives us some forecast
+Using these three things it gives us some forecast of what is going to happen as: output.
+The process of